 Students may progress from a simple explanation of causation with developed reasoning supported by factual knowledge and understanding.

-For example, the creation of NATO in 1949 made the Cold War develop because the USSR saw it as an act of aggression.
-Supported by American funding, it aimed to provide collective security by having a shared defence strategy.
-An attack on one member would be considered as an attack on all.
-The war in Korea was also a reason for the development of the Cold War in the 1950s as the US and UN launched military action to prevent the spread of communism from the North of Korea to the South.
-The war lasted for three years.
-Level 2: Simple explanation of stated factor or other factor(s) Answer demonstrates specific knowledge and understanding that is relevant to the question 5-8 Answer demonstrates a simple, sustained line of reasoning which is coherent, structured, substantiated and explicitly relevant.
+For example, the way the League of Nations was organised made it difficult for any decision or action to be taken quickly.
+The Assembly had 42 members and only met once a year requiring unanimous votes for a motion to be passed.
+The motions could be vetoed by the Council.

+For example, the actions of the permanent members of the Council were a main reason for the failure of the League of Nations.
+The League's authority was totally undermined during the 1930s when Japan and Italy broke the Covenant by ignoring the moral condemnation of the Council.

+Level 2: Simple explanation of stated factor or other factor(s) Answer demonstrates specific knowledge and understanding that is relevant to the question

+Answer demonstrates a simple, sustained line of reasoning which is coherent, structured, substantiated and explicitly relevant.

 Answers arguing a preference for one judgement but with only basic explanation of another view will be marked at this level.

 Students may progress from a basic explanation of causation by simple reasoning and supporting it with factual knowledge and understanding.

+For example, the League was organised into different sections for different areas of work.
+This complicated structure with many different groups for health, refugees or slavery made it difficult to work together efficiently.

-For example, the main reason for the development of the Cold War in the 1950s was the Hungarian Uprising.
-The USSR attacked Hungarian revolutionaries who wanted to be free from communist control.
-The USA criticised the brutality of the Soviet response.
-Level 1: Basic explanation of one or more factors Answer demonstrates basic knowledge and understanding that is relevant to the question 1-4 Answer demonstrates a basic line of reasoning, which is coherent, structured with some substantiation; the relevance might be implicit.
+Level 1: Basic explanation of one or more factors Answer demonstrates basic knowledge and understanding that is relevant to the question

+Answer demonstrates a basic line of reasoning, which is coherent, structured with some substantiation; the relevance might be implicit.

 Students recognise and provide a basic explanation of one or more factors.

-Students may offer a basic explanation of the stated factor, such as NATO was a military alliance of Western countries against the USSR.
-Students may offer basic explanations of other factor(s), for example, tension increased during the 1950s because of the war in Korea.
-Students either submit no evidence or fail to address the question 0 Spelling, punctuation and grammar Performance descriptor Marks awarded High performance Learners spell and punctuate with consistent accuracy Learners use rules of grammar with effective control of meaning overall Learners use a wide range of specialist terms as appropriate 4 marks Intermediate performance Learners spell and punctuate with considerable accuracy Learners use rules of grammar with general control of meaning overall Learners use a good range of specialist terms as appropriate 2-3 marks Threshold performance Learners spell and punctuate with reasonable accuracy Learners use rules of grammar with some control of meaning and any errors do not significantly hinder meaning overall Learners use a limited range of specialist terms as appropriate 1 mark No marks awarded The learner writes nothing The learner's response does not relate to the question The learner's achievement in SPaG does not reach the threshold performance level, for example errors in spelling, punctuation and grammar severely hinder meaning 0 marks
+Students may offer a basic explanation of the stated factor, such as without rich and important countries such as the USA the League of Nations was weak.

+Students may offer basic explanations of other factor(s), for example, the League did not have its own army to use in settling disputes.

+Students either submit no evidence or fail to address the question

+Spelling, punctuation and grammar

+Performance descriptor Marks awarded High performance Learners spell and punctuate with consistent accuracy Learners use rules of grammar with effective control of meaning overall Learners use a wide range of specialist terms as appropriate 4 marks Intermediate performance Learners spell and punctuate with considerable accuracy Learners use rules of grammar with general control of meaning overall Learners use a good range of specialist terms as appropriate 2-3 marks Threshold performance Learners spell and punctuate with reasonable accuracy Learners use rules of grammar with some control of meaning and any errors do not significantly hinder meaning overall Learners use a limited range of specialist terms as appropriate 1 mark No marks awarded The learner writes nothing The learner's response does not relate to the question The learner's achievement in SPaG does not reach the threshold performance level, for example errors in spelling, punctuation and grammar severely hinder meaning 0 marks